10 Most beautiful films and TV shows that are guaranteed to give you a visual feast

 Zhang Yi Mou’s Shadow is perhaps the most underrated movie of 2019.
 If you think you’ve seen what a wuxia (Chinese traditional martial arts film) has to offer, think again.
 While Zhang is known for his striking use of colours (seen in Hero and House of Flying Daggers), he shows his cinematic prowess and range here by using traditional Chinese ink-wash as his visual inspiration.
 The greys look deep and the whites crisp; the smallest splash of colour makes for breath-taking contrast across the screen.
 It’s a visual masterpiece!

-For more Film & TV stories, click here.
+For more film and TV stories, click here.